DS-260 Form: What You Need to Know When Filing

 What Is the National Visa Center?

-Once USCIS approves your petition, they will send your application to the National Visa Center (NVC).
-Upon receiving your paperwork, the NVC will then notify you via mail or email, depending on your mode of application.
-It usually takes around a month or more for your case to get from USCIS to the NVC.
+Once USCIS approves your petition, it will send your application to the National Visa Center (NVC).
+Upon receiving your paperwork, the NVC will notify you via mail or email, depending on your mode of application.
+It usually takes a month or more for your case to get from USCIS to the NVC.

 • An invoice number